+Considering a PhD in Human Resources?
+A doctorate in human resources management is a potential step towards a fulfilling career in the business world.
+Expand your knowledge of global workplace issues and prepare for a position in the field.
+Human resource management, as the name implies, refers to the processes that are involved when managing the workforce of an organization.
+Human resources managers work in nearly every industry and their job function involves the recruiting and hiring of new employees, planning and coordinating administrative functions, and serving as links between the management and employees of an organization.
 Over the past century, the human resources profession has experienced drastic changes.
 The days when the primary functions of human resource practitioners were hiring, policing, and filing papers have changed, and in today’s work environment human resources professionals are also expected to add value to the organization.
 As a professional with a PhD in Human Resources Management, you can reasonably expect to contribute to solving organizational challenges including managing change processes during mergers and acquisitions, working with other members of the management team to enhance employee performance and quality, as well as supporting the company’s capability to churn out innovative products to the market.
-Consequently, the Bureau of Labor Statistics anticipates that human resource related job opportunities will grow by 13% between 2012 and 2022, which is slightly much faster than the average for all occupations (11%)(1).
+Consequently, the Bureau of Labor Statistics anticipates that human resource related job opportunities will grow by 6% between 2019 and 2029, which is faster than the average for all occupations.

 An advanced degree in human resource management is awarded to students who earn either a masters in human resources or a PhD in human resources degree.
 With a master’s degree in human resource management, you may be prepared to lead, examine, design, and assess human resources procedures across an organization, while incorporating those procedures and systems with business strategies.
 Most master’s degree courses focus on the basis of the human resource profession, including the concepts of human resources, labor relations, organizational design, training, and behavior, and employment law.
-Depending on the regulations of your school, you may be able to complete a master’s degree program in human resource management with almost half the credit hours required to complete a PhD degree program.
-Upon completion of the degree, you might be qualified to pursue careers such as: human resource generalist, executive, staffing director, employee manager, or compensation manager.

 PhD programs in human resources management goes beyond the master’s degree and strongly highlights linking theories, research, and practice.
 A PhD human resources degree helps prepare students to lead, consult, and teach.
 Practically, you will likely acquire knowledge about diverse demographics and cultural viewpoints, the impact of emerging technologies within the work environment, and the effects of the dynamic external workplace.
 Furthermore, you will also discover research and best practices that support cutting-edge work environments to develop and keep top talent within an organization.